freistli/AdvancedRAG/README.md

 ## Run it on Azure Container App

-1. Publish your image to Azure Container Registry or Docke Hub
+1. Publish your image to Azure Container Registry or Docker Hub

-2. Create Azure Container App, choose the docker image you published, and then deploy the revision pod witout any extra command.
+2. Create Azure Container App, choose the docker image you published, and then deploy the revision pod without any extra command.

 Note: If you don't use .env in image, can set environment variables in the Azure Container App.